anirudhs001/GridSoftware/Readme.md

 # Cocktail Party
-this repo contains material related to making a speaker extraction model
+This repo contains material related to making a speaker extraction model.
+Description of the final pipeline and results at : [https://github.com/anirudhs001/SpeechExtractor](https://github.com/anirudhs001/SpeechExtractor)

 ## Goals:
 - [x] extract the primary speaker from an audio clip based on loudness and voice traits